hashicorp/terraform/README.md

 Next, install [Git](http://git-scm.com/), which is needed for some dependencies.

-Finally, install [Gox](https://github.com/mitchellh/gox), which is used as a compilation tool on top of Go:
+Then, install [Gox](https://github.com/mitchellh/gox), which is used as a compilation tool on top of Go:

     $ go get -u github.com/mitchellh/gox